Encoding Vs. Encryption: Explaining the Difference

 Concluding Lines

-It’s important to understand the differences between encoding, hashing, and encryption.
-It is because using the wrong technique for a given situation can have serious consequences.
+Understanding the differences between encoding, hashing, and encryption is essential.
+Using the wrong technique for a given situation can have serious consequences.
 Encryption and encoding are different processes serving different purposes in security.

 Janki Mehta